wittenberg/CAFDA-SHM_code/README.md

   - repeat the script for different lambda settings (0.1, 0.3, 1)
 - Output:
   - Run-length files for different MEWMA smoothing parameters

+# Simulation study: monitoring scheme run length - computational results part 2

+The file *SHEWHART_ARL_calculation_daily.R* is an R-script prepared for parallel computing the run-lengths of the daily Shewhart control chart based on a fit of a piecewise linear model where hourly data (residuals) are averaged to 24h.

+- Input:
+  - gam2d_simulation_runlength.RDS (Load the exact same data as for the MEWMA charts from the gam2d_simulation_runlength_XX.RDS files)
+- Output:
+  - Run-length files for daily Shewhart charts

+# Simulation study: monitoring scheme run length - computational results part 3

+The file *SHEWHART_ARL_calculation_hourly.R* is an R-script prepared for parallel computing the run-lengths of the hourly Shewhart control chart based on a fit of a piecewise linear model.

+- Input:
+  - gam2d_simulation_runlength.RDS (Load the exact same data as for the MEWMA charts from the gam2d_simulation_runlength_XX.RDS files)
+- Output:
+  - Run-length files for hourly Shewhart charts

 # Simulations monitoring scheme run length - plots